brightroll/rq/README.md

 It is designed to run on every machine in your distributed system.
 Think of it as another one of those small, but important services (like crond).
 It uses directories and json text files on the Unix filesystem as its database.
 It does not use a specialized database.
-This means it is easy to debug and understand its internals.
+As a result, it is easy to understand and debug.

+Each item in the queue is a **Message**.
 Messages can be small, but RQ was designed for a medium to large granularity.
 For example, messages could have attachments with 100s to 1000s of megabytes.
-Messages can be processed by the local machine or relayed reliably to another machine on another continent.
-The worker system uses a unix process model (some call this a 'forking' model).
-It bears some resemblance at a high-level to UUCP.
+Each message can be processed by the local machine or relayed reliably to another machine for processing.
+These machines don't have to be in the same data center and in fact can be on another continent.
+When a message is received in a queue, a worker process is started to process the message.
+The worker process is one-to-one with a unix process. (some call this a 'forking' model).
+The code required to implement a worker is very small.
+Also, API is compatible with any language that runs on Unix.
+While a worker is processing a message, you can view a real-time display of logs (with ANSI colors) via the browser.

 It has been used in production since 2009 and processed billions of messages at brightroll.
 It has a full test suite that verifies the system.
-Provides real-time display of logs (even ANSI colors) via the browser.

-There is a more distributed option being worked on for the future .
- (Note there is a goal of a more distributed option with MongoDB in the future).
+In the future, there is a goal of building a version that uses a single consistent store (something like MongoDB).

 Here is a sample screenshot of a single queue: